MindHunter /// Dr. Ann Burgess

 And that was a big push forward in the eyes of the FBI and helping legitimize the whole process.

-And to kind of flush that out a little bit for the listeners here as far as the crimes go, the reason why the FBI, why Bob Ressler has to be brought in and
+And to kind of flush that out a little bit for the listeners here as far as the crimes go, the reason why the FBI, why Bob Russeller has to be brought in and

-profiling was so important in this case.
+profiling was so important in this case, as both of you said,

-there's really no leads for the local law enforcement to work off of at the time because basically you have a child abduction and unfortunately later a body found, but we don't have witnesses to the abduction.
+there's really no leads for the local law enforcement to work off of at the time because basically you have a child abduction and unfortunately later a body found.

+But we don't have witnesses to the abduction.
 We don't have witnesses to the body dump.

 And

-really, there's no breadcrumb trail until the FBI gets involved and starts telling the local detectives: you know, here's what we can, here's what we think about the likely offender here.
+really, there's no breadcrumb trail until the FBI gets involved and starts telling the local detectives, you know, here's what we can, here's what we think about the likely offender here.

+There were not a lot of breadcrumbs.
 It was up to the agents to look at the crime scenes, and that was all they had to work with,

 Why did he,